 Due to the size of our agency and our dedication to learning from each other, interns will have the opportunity to interact with professionals at all levels within the Transportation Authority, from your peers to the senior managers.
 Our staff will work with each intern to develop a program that is tailored to individual strengths and interests, as well as the current needs of our teams.
 Internships can be combined with general research opportunities or research towards a thesis.

-The Transportation Authority communications team plans and implements agency-wide and project-specific communications and public engagement.
+The Transportation Authority communications team plans and implements agency-wide and project-specific communications and community engagement.
 We strive to approach our work from a foundation of equity as we partner with the public including low income communities, communities of color, seniors, and people with disabilities to shape San Francisco’s transportation future.

 Employee Type: Intern/Temporary Employee

 Work Requirements: This position will start out virtually and may require some days working from the agency’s San Francisco, CA office and/or in-person participation in community events.
 Candidates should be available to work at least 20 hours per week during regular business hours, for at least a 12-week period.
 Preference will be given to applicants who are available full time (40 hours per week) for at least 6 months.
 Please note availability in your cover letter.